kompics/docs/introduction/gettingstarted.rst

 -------------
 Kompics requires that you have Java on your machine.

 For Kompics versions before :code:`0.8.2` only Java 6 is required.
+For Kompics versions before :code:`1.1.0` only Java 7 is required.
-Newer versions require Java 7.
+Newer versions require Java 8.

-There also exists some Java 8 code in Kompics that is currently commented out for backwards compatibility reasons, but will be reintroduced in a different branch in the (near) future.

 Including Kompics
 -----------------